Advisor Reference Guide

 - Student clubs: Any currently enrolled COA student

-- Student organization (SIG): Limits membership (i.e., through eligibility requirements) of any COA student
+- SIG: Limits membership (i.e., through eligibility requirements) of any COA student

 The purpose of COA student clubs and organizations is to offer extracurricular learning experiences for the student body.
 Involvement in a group situation will enhance the student’s educational experience.